OfficeDev/office-js-docs-reference/docs/docs-ref-conceptual/objectmodel/requirement-set-1.7/outlook-requirement-set-1.7.md

 - Added [Office.MailboxEnums.RecurrenceTimeZone](/javascript/api/outlook_1_7/office.mailboxenums.recurrencetimezone): Adds a new enum that specifies the time zone applied to the recurrence.
 - Added [Office.MailboxEnums.RecurrenceType](/javascript/api/outlook_1_7/office.mailboxenums.recurrencetype): Adds a new enum that specifies the type of recurrence.
 - Added [Office.MailboxEnums.WeekNumber](/javascript/api/outlook_1_7/office.mailboxenums.weeknumber): Adds a new enum that specifies the week of the month.
-- Modified [Office.EventType](/javascript/api/office/office.eventtype): Modifies to support RecurrenceChanged, RecipientsChanged, and AppointmentTimeChanged events through addition of `RecurrencePatternChanged`, `RecipientsChanged`, and `AppointmentTimeChanged` entries respectively.
+- Modified [Office.EventType](/javascript/api/office/office.eventtype): Modifies to support RecurrenceChanged, RecipientsChanged, and AppointmentTimeChanged events through addition of `RecurrenceChanged`, `RecipientsChanged`, and `AppointmentTimeChanged` entries respectively.

 ## See also